What is Prolotherapy?

-Prolotherapy uses a sugar based solutions, which are injected into the ligament or tendon where it attaches to the bone.
+Prolotherapy uses sugar-based solutions, which are injected into the ligament or tendon where it attaches to the bone.
 This causes a localized inflammation in these weak areas, which then increases the blood supply and flow of nutrients and stimulates the tissue to repair itself.

 - Growth factor stimulation prolotherapy: Injection of something that causes the body to produce growth factors.
-Non inflammatory (10% or less) dextrose is an example of this.
-Two double blind studies have now shown that simple 10% dextrose injection is effective in arthritis.
+Non-inflammatory (10% or less) dextrose is an example of this.
+Two double-blind studies have now shown that a simple 10% dextrose injection is effective in arthritis.
 (1,2) (Large and small joint) Humans cells exposed to as little as 0.3% dextrose produce growth factors such as platelet-derived growth factor (PDGF), transforming growth factor-beta (TGFB), epidermal growth factor (EGF), basic fibroblast growth factor (bFGF), and connective tissue growth factor (CTGF).

 - Inflammatory prolotherapy: Injection of something that causes activation of the inflammatory cascade to produce growth factors.
-These solutions often include dextrose for a growth factor stimulation effect, but the inflammatory signals that result causes a more vigorous growth response.
-Examples of solutions in current use are 12.5%-25% dextrose, phenol-containing-solutions, and sodium-morrhuate-containing solutions.
-Double blind studies did thus far have been treatment comparison studies rather than placebo controlled studies (3-5) as the control groups received injection with multiple bone contacts which itself will stimulate growth factor release.
+These solutions often include dextrose for a growth factor stimulation effect, but the inflammatory signals that result cause a more vigorous growth response.
+Examples of solutions in current use are 12.5%-25% dextrose, phenol-containing solutions, and sodium-morrhuate sodium-containing solutions.
+Double-blind studies thus far have been treatment comparison studies rather than placebo-controlled studies (3-5) as the control groups received injections with multiple bone contacts which itself will stimulate growth factor release.
 Despite this, the inflammatory proliferant groups did better except for one study in which the technique used was questionable.
-(5) Inflammatory prolotherapy will likely be the most cost effective form of prolotherapy in the future as it is an inexpensive medical technique for stimulation of the natural wound healing cascade.
+(5) Inflammatory prolotherapy will likely be the most cost-effective form of prolotherapy in the future as it is an inexpensive medical technique for stimulation of the natural wound healing cascade.

-Since the primary pathology in chronic sprain/strain is best described as connective tissue insufficiency, connective tissue laxity and/or weakness (the term connective tissue insufficiency has been utilized), it will be imperative to correct the primary pathology.
-The primary pathology in arthritis however, is a combination of too little growth factors and too much disrepair factors, and how to limit disrepair factors is currently under investigation.
+Since the primary pathology in chronic sprain/strain is best described as connective tissue insufficiency, connective tissue laxity, and/or weakness (the term connective tissue insufficiency has been utilized), it will be imperative to correct the primary pathology.
+The primary pathology in arthritis, however, is a combination of too few growth factors and too many disrepair factors, and how to limit disrepair factors is currently under investigation.
 (6)

 - Reeves, K.D., and K. Hassanein.
 Randomized prospective double-blind placebo-controlled study of dextrose prolotherapy for knee osteoarthritis with or without ACL laxity.
 Alt Ther Hlth Med, 2000; 6(2): 37- 46